-Medium: Satin worked with silk and metal thread, beads, purl, mica, seed pearls; detached buttonhole variations, long-and-short, tent, and straight stitches; wood frame, celluloid imitation tortoiseshell, mirror glass, silk, plush
+Medium: Satin worked with silk and metal-wrapped thread, beads, purl, mica, seed pearls; detached buttonhole variations, long-and-short, satin, couching, and straight stitches; wood frame, celluloid imitation tortoiseshell, mirror glass, silk plush

 Dimensions: 28 3/4 x 23 3/4 in.
 (73 x 60.3 cm)

 Credit Line: Purchase, Mrs. Thomas J. Watson Gift, 1939

 The embroidered decoration of this mirror frame was derived from a printed source such as an illustrated Bible and features a composition similar to that of a decorative title page.
 The biblical characters Jael and Barak, flanking the mirror glass, appear in the book of Judges.
 The frame is surmounted by a figure of Charity; animals, mythic and actual, symbolizing the Four Continents, occupy the corners (from upper left): a griffin representing Africa, a basilisk representing America, a stag representing Europe, and a camel for Asia.